Board of Directors

 - Janice Johnson, representing GROWMARK, Inc. - CHAIR (term ends 2018)

-- Kim De Lallo, representing Ontario Natural Food Co-op - VICE CHAIR (term ends 2017)
+- Michelle Vieira, representing Ag Energy Co-operative - VICE CHAIR (term ends 2019)

 - Mark Hamel, representing Gay Lea Foods Co-operative (term ends 2018)

-- Crystal McNerney, CHF Canada, Ontario Region (term ends 2019)
+- Crystal McNerney, representing CHF Canada, Ontario Region (term ends 2019)

-- Brent Davies, Ag Energy Co-operative - YOUTH DIRECTOR (term ends 2019)
+- Laura Toombs, Ag Energy Co-operative - YOUTH DIRECTOR (term ends 2018)

 The Board of Directors is elected from (and by) the membership of the Ontario Co-operative Association and has the statutory power and obligation as granted by our Co-operative’s bylaws and the Co-operative Corporations Act.
 The Board sets and monitors the strategic direction of the Co-operative.
 The role of the Board is primarily one of stewardship and strategic visioning rather than operational support.